aaronpowell/db.js/README.md

 Note that `open()` takes an options object with the following properties:

 -   *version* - The current version of the database to open.
 Should be an integer.
 You can start with `1`.
+You must increase the `version` if updating the schema or otherwise the `schema` property will have no effect.

 -   *server* - The name of this server.
-Any subsequent attempt to open a server with this name will reuse the already opened connection (unless it has been closed).
+Any subsequent attempt to open a server with this name (and with the current version) will reuse the already opened connection (unless it has been closed).

 -   *schema* - Expects an object, or, if a function is supplied, a schema object should be returned).
 A schema object optionally has store names as